guettli/programming-guidelines/README.md

 Anecdote: The [tinelic](https://github.com/sergeyksv/tinelic/) project did all the coding in the "development" branch.
 The master branch was not updated since three years.
 I thought this project was dead.
 The maintainer was upset because he recently pushed changes into this branch.
 See [issue #9](https://github.com/sergeyksv/tinelic/issues/9#issuecomment-558557925)

+#### Caching

+[Two Hard Things](https://martinfowler.com/bliki/TwoHardThings.html): There are only two hard things in Computer Science: cache invalidation and naming things. -- Phil Karlton

+Good introduction to caching: [Caching (Mozilla Foundation)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching)

+My hint: Make applications fast and your live easy: Use "cache forever".
+This avoids the error-prone cache invalidation and improves the speed since network round trips get avoided.

+For example: Instead of serving the file `/css/base.css` you serve `/css/base.27e20196a850.css`.
+The string "27e20..." is the md5 sum of the content of the file.
+Configure your webserver to serve this file with the appopriate "cache forever" headers, and you client will not ask for this file again.
+Related: [Best Practices for Speeding Up Your Web Site (Yahoo)](https://developer.yahoo.com/performance/rules.html)

+If you use django, you can use the [ManifestStaticFilesStorage](https://docs.djangoproject.com/en/3.0/ref/contrib/staticfiles/#django.contrib.staticfiles.storage.ManifestStaticFilesStorage)

 ------------------------------------------------------------------------